jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Hypnotic Suggestion**
 Doctor’s Faustus’s Super Power allows you to steal an enemy Supporting Character.
 This effect is permanent: the character will remain on your side until it gets KO’d or otherwise leaves play.
 When KO’d, put it into its owner’s KO pile.

+# Doctor Nemesis
+Set: Resistance

+Doctor Nemesis He only doubles the +ATK/+DEF from the Plot Twists (not the -ATK /-DEF).
+If the bonus from the Plot Twist is variable, like from the Plot Twist Nuhumans, calculate the variable first, then double it.
+Note: +1/+1 counters granted from a Plot Twist are unaffected by Dr. Nemesis.

 # Ego
 Set: MCU Villains
 **Soon We Will Be All There Is**